brianhill/bayesian-statistics/daily_schedule_term_2.md

 ### Week 2 &mdash; Combinatorics and Probability Distributions &mdash; Binomial Distribution &mdash; Variance

 * Tuesday, Sept.
 3 &mdash; Carefully read to p.
 35 of Young (the end of Chapter 2) &mdash; Come prepared with any remaining questions about pp. 16-35 &mdash; Do the [Assignment for Tuesday](./assignments/AssignmentFor2024-09-03.nb.pdf) &mdash; Copy all of Chapter 3 (pp. 38-91) of Young (a printout that you can copy from is across from the copier or you can easily find PDF scans of Young online)
 * Friday, Sept.
 6 &mdash; Carefully read to p.
-57 of Young (stop just before he starts the Poisson distribution) &mdash; Come prepared with any remaining questions about pp. 39-57 &mdash; Do the [Assignment for Friday](./assignments/AssignmentFor2024-09-06.nb.pdf) &mdash; The relation between small changes, &ldquo;infinitesimal calculus,&rdquo; and derivatives &mdash; The relation of the Poisson distribution to the binomial distribution
+57 of Young (stop just before he starts the Poisson distribution) &mdash; Come prepared with any remaining questions about pp. 39-57 &mdash; Do the [Assignment for Friday](./assignments/AssignmentFor2024-09-06.nb.pdf) &mdash; The relation between small changes, &ldquo;infinitesimal calculus,&rdquo; and partial derivatives (I finally explain equations 2.7, 2.8, and 2.9 on p.
+7) &mdash; The relation of the Poisson distribution to the binomial distribution (the tricky derivation on p.
+59)

 ### Week 3 &mdash; Poisson Distribution &mdash; Gaussian Distribution

 * Tuesday, Sept.
 10 &mdash; Carefully read to p.
-64 of Young (the Poisson distribution) &mdash; ASSIGNMENT COMING &mdash; It will include some radioactive decay problems
+64 of Young (the Poisson distribution) &mdash; Do the [Assignment for Tuesday](./assignments/AssignmentFor2024-09-10.nb.pdf)

 <img src="./resources/GeigerCounter.png" alt="Geiger Counter" width="35%">